WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 The first thing you should think about is when Mardi Gras day occurs.

-Mardi Gras can fall sometime between early February through early March.
-In 2023 Mardi Gras is on February 21, 2022.
-Because Mardi Gras and Presidents Day are on the same exact weeks, be prepared for level 10 crowds this week ask families up north who are escaping winter as we escape Mardi Gras madness.
+WARNING: When Mardi Gras and Presidents Day are on the same exact weeks, be prepared for level 10 crowds this week ask families up north who are escaping winter as we escape Mardi Gras madness.

 Mardi Gras Decorations at Port Orleans French Quarter at Walt Disney World Resort